SkafteNicki/dtu_mlops/s8_monitoring/data_drifting.md

 [EvidentlyAI](https://www.evidentlyai.com).
 Evidently currently supports both detection for both regression and classification models.
-The exercises are in large taken from [here](https://docs.evidentlyai.com/get-started/hello-world) and in general we recommend if you are in doubt about an exercise to look at the [docs](https://docs.evidentlyai.com/) for API and examples.
+The exercises are in large taken from [here](https://docs.evidentlyai.com/get-started/hello-world) and in general we recommend if you are in doubt about an exercise to look at the [docs](https://docs.evidentlyai.com/) for API and examples (their documentation can be a bit lacking sometimes, so you may also have to dive into the source code).

 Additionally, we want to stress that data drift detection, concept drift detection etc. is still an active field of research and therefore exist multiple frameworks for doing this kind of detection.
 In addition to Evidently,